A living style guide for misterburton.com.

 05 Localization

-Localization is implemented using Gemini Flash 3 to provide dynamic translation of site content.
-Translations are cached server-side via Vercel KV, enabling instant language switching on subsequent visits without additional API calls.
-A persistent flag toggle in the primary navigation provides access to a searchable menu of over 100 languages.
+Localization is implemented using Claude Opus 4.5 to provide dynamic translation of site content.
+Translations are cached server-side via Vercel KV, so language switching is instant on later visits without extra API calls.
+A persistent flag toggle in the primary navigation opens a menu of 11 languages that cover over 75% of the world's population.

 Language Selector & Dropdown